flo-schu/peek/README.md

 move RW2 files out of their directory:
 `source /home/schunckf/projects/nanocosm/src/shell/move_files.sh /work/schunckf/nanocosm/data/pics/`

-read a single foto session (takes a few minutes tops).
-Exchange the image folder specified at the end and increase the number of array jobs if needed (1-N)
-`sbatch -a 1-160 /home/schunckf/projects/nanocosm/src/shell/read_image.sh /work/schunckf/nanocosm/data/pics/20210226/`

 Number of files can be determined with
 `tree /work/schunckf/nanocosm/data/pics/20210226/`

-process for instance 10 sessions (increase with argument 1-N).
+### reading images and QR Codes

+determine the number of files with `tree /work/schunckf/nanocosm/data/pics/` this function works also in any other directory because of usage of `find`.
-`sbatch -a 1-10 /home/schunckf/projects/nanocosm/src/shell/read_session.sh /work/schunckf/nanocosm/data/pics/`
+`sbatch -a 1-9352 /home/schunckf/projects/nanocosm/src/shell/read_image_better.sh /work/schunckf/nanocosm/data/pics/`

 ### detection of organisms